Visitor guide

 Why is Saint-Denis historically important?

-It is the birthplace of Gothic architecture — Abbot Suger's choir, consecrated in 1144, was the first coherent Gothic ensemble — and the royal necropolis of France, the burial place of almost every king and queen from the 10th century to the Revolution, with the largest collection of royal recumbent effigies in Europe.
+It is the birthplace of Gothic architecture — Abbot Suger's choir, consecrated in 1144, was the first coherent Gothic ensemble — and the royal necropolis of France, the burial place of all but three of the kings and queens from the 10th century until 1793, with the largest collection of royal recumbent effigies in Europe.

 How long does a visit take?